boxyhq/website/guides/jackson/integrations/bubble.md

 Please follow the instructions in the [SAML Jackson Deployment Guides](https://boxyhq.com/guides/jackson#deployment-guides) to setup your SAML Jackson instance.

-Please reach out to our team for any questions or help with the setup.
-We are happy to help!

 Try the [Example Bubble App](https://boxyhq-saml-sso.bubbleapps.io/version-test) to see the plugin in action.

 ## Install the plugin